 Unfortunately, linen remains a rare textile in the fashion industry.
 Its manufacturing is very costly which makes it inaccessible to most people.

 But since sustainability is gaining popularity in the fashion industry, linen will also have a key role to play as a very eco-friendly fabric.

 Many fashion designers and brands are now opting for organic fibers such as linen for their new collections.

 "Just as farm-to-table is changing the way we think about our food and where it comes from, farm-to-closet will change the way we think about clothing.
 Because clothes are an agricultural act.
 It's perhaps an odd way to think about garments, but true when they're made from natural fibers.
 That's why we're driven to find the best ingredients with the least possible impact.
 And why this season our key ingredient is organic linen."

-- Eileen Fischer, an American clothing designer
+- Eileen Fisher, an American clothing designer

 Do you already have favorite linen pieces in your wardrobe?

 About the Author: Alex Assoune